-ole Size O /E Threshold Use Determination Comments amples collected over M nean O/E score ≥ 0.76 Fully Supporting Threshold based on 10 th Percentile of reference sites amples collected over Mars nean O/E score < 0.76 Not supporting Threshold based on 10 th Percentile of reference amples M lean O/E score ≥ 0.76 Fully Supporting Threshold based on 10 th Percentile of reference sites nean O/E score ≥0.69 - 0.76 Category 3A (insufficient data) Lower Threshold based on 5 th Percentile of refenence amples 2 Of 2 O/E scores < 0.69 Not supporting Threshold based 5 th Percentile of reference amples < 2 O/E scores < 0.69 Category 3A (insufficient data) Threshold based 5 th Percentile of reference amples < 2 O/E scores < 0.69 • , ,
+Sample Size O/E Threshold Use Determination Comments ≥ 1 sample collected over 5 years Mean O/E score ≥ 0.76 Fully supporting Threshold based on 10 th percentile of reference sites ≥ 3 samples collected over 5 years Mean O/E score < 0.76 Not supporting Threshold based on 10 th percentile of reference sites < 3 samples Mean O/E score ≥ 0.76 Fully supporting Threshold based on 10 th percentile of reference sites < 3 samples Mean O/E score ≥ 0.69-≤ 0.76 Category 3A (insufficient data) Lower threshold based on 5 th percentile of reference sites < 3 samples 2 of 2 O/E scores < 0.69 Not supporting Threshold based on 5 th percentile of reference sites < 3 samples < 2 O/E scores < 0.69 Category 3A (insufficient data) Threshold based on 5 th percentile of reference sites

-These errors can be costly to DWQ by increasing staff time and resources conducting follow-up assessments on misclassified AUs.
-Conversely, AUs not meeting these thresholds will be assessed as non-supporting or required for follow-up sampling if additional information is needed.
-Assessments of > 3 samples with average O/E scores ≥ 0.76 have low probability of being misclassified as 'non-support'.
-Alternatively, assessments with < 3 samples with an average O/E score < 0.69 have 5% probability of being misclassified as 'non-support'.
-However, to ensure that one sample was not incorrectly misapplied and to begin reducing the need for BPJ criteria, at least two samples of < 0.69 score will be required to consider an assessment unit not meeting the aquatic life use.
-Assessments with < 3 samples that have a mean O/E score ≥ 0.69 and < 0.76 will be placed in impairment category 3A, which indicates that there is insufficient data to make an assessment.
+These errors can be costly to DWQ by increasing staff time and resources, which requires follow-up assessments on misclassified AUs.
+Conversely, AUs not meeting these thresholds will be assessed as nonsupporting, or they will be required for follow-up sampling if additional information is needed.
+Assessments of more than three samples with average O/E scores of greater than or equal to 0.76 have a low probability of being misclassified as nonsupport.
+Alternatively, assessments with fewer than three samples with a verage O/E score of being misclassified as nonsupport.
+Alternatively, assessments with fewer than three samples with a score of 0.69 have a 5% probability of being misclassified as nonsupport.
+However, to ensure that one sample was not incorrectly misapplied and to begin reducing the need for BPJ criteria, at least two samples with a score of 0.69 or less will be required to consider an AU not meeting the aquatic life use.
+Assessments with fewer than three samples that have a mean O/E score of greater than or equal to 0.69 and less than 0.76 will be placed in impairment Category 3A, which indicates that there are insufficient data to make an assessment.
 All sites listed as 3A will be given a high priority for future biological monitoring.